Online Course Expectations

-Online courses often require more time than conventional face-to-face courses.
+Online courses often require more time than traditional face-to-face courses.
 In addition to self-motivation, good time management skills, and self-discipline, they also require a high comfort level with computers and technology.

 - I have a computer and high speed internet connection at home.